FreshMate-Fruit-Ripeness-Detection/FreshMate-MachineLearning/README.md

 ![Alt text](Image/resnet_architecture.png)

 Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L.-C. (2018).
-MobileNetV2: Inverted Residuals and Linear Bottlenecks.
+Resnet: Inverted Residuals and Linear Bottlenecks.
 In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 4510-4520).

 The model is built using the ResNet50 architecture with pre-trained weights from ImageNet.
 The architecture includes: